ShiyuFan0820/CSLearningNote/BasicLearning/1_Variables.md

 String is a type of variable which can represent text, and it must be enclosed in double quotes at both ends.
 For example: "This is a string"

-# Question: How to represent floating point numbers in binary？(Updateing～）
+# Question: How to represent floating point numbers in binary？

 ## Floating Point Decimal Number to Binary